snakemake/snakemake-interface-logger-plugins/README.md

         # self.settings.
         # You also have access to self.common_settings here, which are logging settings supplied by the caller in the form of OutputSettingsLoggerInterface. # noqa: E501
         # See https://github.com/snakemake/snakemake-interface-logger-plugins/blob/main/src/snakemake_interface_logger_plugins/settings.py for more details # noqa: E501

         # access settings attributes
         self.settings
         self.common_settings

     # Here you can override logging.Handler methods to customize logging behavior.
-    # For example, you can override the emit() method to control how log records
-    # are processed and output.
-See the Python logging documentation for details:
+    # Only an implementation of the emit() method is required.
+See the Python logging
+    # documentation for details:
     # https://docs.python.org/3/library/logging.html#handler-objects

     # LogRecords from Snakemake carry contextual information in the record's attributes
     # Of particular interest is the 'event' attribute, which indicates the type of log information contained
     # See https://github.com/snakemake/snakemake-interface-logger-plugins/blob/2ab84cb31f0b92cf0b7ee3026e15d1209729d197/src/snakemake_interface_logger_plugins/common.py#L33 # noqa: E501
     # For examples on parsing LogRecords, see https://github.com/cademirch/snakemake-logger-plugin-snkmt/blob/main/src/snakemake_logger_plugin_snkmt/parsers.py # noqa: E501

+    def emit(self, record):
+        # Actually emit the record.
+Typically this will call self.format(record) to
+        # convert the record to a formatted string.
+The result could then be written to
+        # a stream or file.
+        ...

     @property
     def writes_to_stream(self) -> bool: